 Two signs of overfertilization are leaves with burned edges and a salty crust on the soil.
 At the first sign of a problem, you want to flood your garden with water equivalent to the fertilized space’s cubic area.
 While overfertilization damage can’t always be prevented, quick and extensive water can help mitigate the damage.

 Fertilizer and Color Changes

 You can fertilize hydrangeas in ways that affect their color:

 - Sulfur turns the flowers blue and purple.

 - Lime turns the flowers pink.

 The chemical composition of the soil determines the color of the flower.
 If the soil has a low pH level, along with a high aluminum level, blue flowers will grow.
 However, if the soil has a high pH level and low aluminum level, pink flowers will bloom.

 More on: How To Make Hydrangeas Blue

-By using soil additives, you can raise or lower the pH level of the soil as needed.
+By using soil amendments, you can raise or lower the soil’s pH level of the soil as needed.
 A soil test can tell you the current pH level of your soil, which can help you estimate how long a color shift will take.